Parallel Two-Stage Approach for Joint Symbolic Approximation of Time Series: Preliminaries: ABBA symbolic approximation

-Here we briefly recap the preliminaries of ABBA method.
-ABBA is a symbolic time series representation based on an adaptive polygonal chain approximation, followed by the mean-based clustering algorithm.
-ABBA symbolization mainly contains two steps, namely \emph{compression} and \emph{digitization}, to aggregate time series $T = [ t_1, t_2, \ldots, t_n] \in \mathbb{R}^{n}$ into a symbolic approximation
+Here we briefly review the ABBA symbolic approximation method.
+ABBA represents a time series by first computing an adaptive polygonal-chain approximation and then clustering the resulting linear pieces into discrete symbols.
+The forward symbolization consists of two main steps, compression and digitization, which transform a time series $T = [ t_1, t_2, \ldots, t_n] \in \mathbb{R}^{n}$ into a symbolic approximation

 where $N \ll n$ and $a_i \in \mathcal{L}$.